Skip to content

 Posts from the ‘Vegetarian’ Category

-Bollitos de Caritas
+Bollitos de Carita

-When I decided to make bollitos de caritas – black-eyed pea fritters made from beans soaked for hours then husked and ground to a paste – I couldn’t believe no simmering would be required.
+When I decided to make bollitos de carita – black-eyed pea fritters made from beans soaked for hours then husked and ground to a paste – I couldn’t believe no simmering would be required.
 Left overnight, they were supposed to blister and pucker leaving behind perfectly tender, creamy white beans.
 I loved that caritas roughly translates to “little faces” and imagined removing the peel would be as simple as slipping off a mask.
 Not so.
 Some popped right out but more needed coaxing, and no matter how many I did, there were always more.
 Read more

 Gnocchi à l’Alsacienne